solex-dev/exercises/exercises/processing_instructions/README.md

 }
 ```

-In the program we can access the instruction data by using the `try_from_slice_unchecked` method of the `InstructionData` struct.
+In the program we can access the instruction data by using the `try_from_slice` method of the `InstructionData` struct.

 ```rust
     let instruction_data_object = InstructionData::try_from_slice(&instruction_data)?